Texas Pays the Price as the Biden Border Crisis Continues

 In the last seventh months alone, we've seen over a million people cross illegally into this country, and we are now on pace for over 2 million people for 2021.
 To put that into perspective, that is roughly the population of Houston, Texas crossing illegally into this country in just one year.
 The Biden administration has released over 7,000 illegal immigrants who tested positive for COVID.
 Since the population in McAllen, Texas is 141,000, roughly five percent of McAllen consists of COVID-positive illegal immigrants, released by President Biden and Vice President Kamala Harris.

-Sadly, these humanitarian, national security, and public health crisis are affecting Texans the most.
+Sadly, these humanitarian, national security, and public health crises are affecting Texans the most.

 This past week, I joined my friend Congressman Chip Roy (R-TX-21) in Central and South Texas to survey this ongoing crisis caused by President Biden's reckless immigration policies and hear how Texas families, farmers, ranchers, and local law enforcement are affected.